-If you have an idea for a potential marker honoring an historical person, place, event, or institution in Virginia, be sure that the topic meets the first criterion: It must have significance beyond the local level and extend, at the very least, to a regional level within the state (e.g. the Shenandoah Valley, Northern Virginia, Tidewater, etc.).
-For additional guidance and information about topic eligibility, see “Highway Marker Criteria” in the application form and directions (at top of page).
+If you have an idea for a potential marker highlighting an historical person, place, event, or institution in Virginia, be sure that the topic meets the first criterion: It must have significance beyond the local level and extend, at the very least, to a regional level within the state (e.g. the Shenandoah Valley, Northern Virginia, Tidewater, etc.).
+For additional guidance and information about topic eligibility, see the marker application form, which provides detailed instructions.

 Once a marker is approved by the board, a district representative from the Virginia Department of Transportation (or a local public works department, if the marker is to be placed in an independent town or city outside of VDOT’s authority) will meet with the sponsor to determine a suitable roadside site for placing the marker in the public right-of-way.

-For a more detailed description of the marker application process, refer to the marker application form.
+For a more detailed description of the marker application process, refer to the marker application form above.

-If you have any questions about the application process after reviewing the marker criteria and procedures, please contact Jennifer R. Loux by email or at (804) 482-6089.
+If you have any questions about the application process after reviewing the marker criteria and procedures, please contact Jennifer R. Loux at (804) 482-6089.